4 Types of Sex Crimes and Their Consequences

 Sex crimes involving children are also met with harsh punishments.
 For example:

-Statutory offense have the potential for very serious legal repercussions.
+Statutory offenses have the potential for very serious legal repercussions.
 For example:

-- Indecency with a child is a second degree felony in Texas, punishable by two or up to 20 years in prison.
+- Indecency with a child is a second-degree felony in Texas, punishable by two to 20 years in prison.

 - A conviction for indecent exposure is a Class B misdemeanor, punishable by up to six months in jail and a fine of up to $2000.